enzoferey/slate-instant-replace/README.md

 #### How ?

-This plugin applies your transformations everytime you write a new letter and has no opinion on the changes you make to the SlateJS's `change` object.
-It gives you the change object and the last word and the rest is up to you !
+This plugin applies your transformations every time you write a new letter and has no opinion on the changes you make to the SlateJS's `editor` instance.
+Your transformation functions will receive as arguments the editor instance and the last word write and the rest is up to you !

 ## Install